TykTechnologies/tyk-pro-docker-demo/README.md

 Open your browser to http://www.tyk-test.com:3000.
 You will be presented with the Bootstrap UI to create your first organisation and admin user.

 Note, if you run into DNS issues with `www.tyk-test.com` while trying to bootstrap through the GUI, you will need to set the `host_config.hostname` value in `tyk_analytics.conf` to the public IP of your Docker daemon or simply use `localhost`

+# Tyk Pro Demo using Docker Swarm

+Please refer to [docker-swarm.md](docker-swarm.md) for detailed instructions on running this simple deployment on the Docker Swarm with Tyk cluster.
+Note that in order to have more than one functional gateway node a corresponding license is required.